About this carrot Cucumber Juice

 Blender Method

-- Pour the juice into glasses and enjoy immediately for the best flavor and nutrient content.
+- Pour into glasses and enjoy immediately.

 Notes